-Brain aneurysm repair is a surgical procedure used to treat a bulging blood vessel in the brain that is at risk of rupturing or tearing open.
+Brain aneurysm repair is a surgical procedure used to treat a bulging blood vessel in the brain that’s at risk of rupturing or tearing open.

 An aneurysm occurs when the wall of a blood vessel becomes thin and bulges or balloons out.
-Many aneurysms remain undetected because they often produce no symptoms until they rupture.
+Many aneurysms remain undetected because someone may not experience any symptoms until they rupture.

-When a blood vessel is weakened or becomes thin, it risks tearing open or rupturing.
-This weakened or bulging vessel could rupture at any time.
-If a blood vessel in your brain ruptures, it would cause bleeding in the brain or stroke.
-This could lead to brain damage or death.
-Because of this, even an unruptured aneurysm is considered a serious medical emergency.
+When a blood vessel becomes thin or weak and develops an aneurysm, it can tear or rupture at any time.
+If a blood vessel in your brain ruptures, it can cause bleeding in the brain or stroke.
+This could lead to brain damage or even death.
+Even an aneurysm that hasn’t ruptured is considered a serious medical condition.

-Before an aneurysm ruptures, you could experience headaches, eye pain or neck pain, or you may have no symptoms at all.
-Because an aneurysm can happen and show no symptoms, they are often detected by chance when your doctor is looking for something else.
-They may appear on an imaging test like an MRI or CT scan.
+Before an aneurysm ruptures, you could have headaches, eye pain, neck pain, or you may have no symptoms at all.
+Because an aneurysm can happen and show no symptoms, they’re often found by chance when your doctor is looking for something else.
+An aneurysm may appear on an imaging test like an MRI or CT scan.

-Symptoms most often arise after the aneurysm has ruptured.
+Symptoms most often arise after an aneurysm ruptures.
 These symptoms may include:

 - impaired speech

 - double vision

 - numbness in the body